UnibaGEO/UGLC_point/README.md

   GPR for various data conversion.

 - files
-  This folder contains all the files used by this readme file, like pictures and the license.
+  This folder contains all the files used by this readme file, like pictures and the license file.

-All the scripts are managed by the "orchestrator.py" master script in the main folder.

 --------------------------------------------------------
 ## :red_circle: Tiling system